-Tero Karppi is Assistant Professor at the Institute of Communication, Culture, Information, and Technology and holds a graduate appointment in the Faculty of Information.
+Tero Karppi is Associate Professor at the Institute of Communication, Culture, Information, and Technology and holds a graduate appointment in the Faculty of Information.

 Social Media, Computational culture and software studies, Affect theory, media theory